Frequently asked Questions

 Which theatres do you perform at?

-We have developed a strong association with the Alexander Theatre at Monash University, which is the main venue for our shows.
+We have developed a strong association with the Alexander Theatre at Monash University, which has been the main venue for our shows.
 We have also performed shows at the St Martin's Theatre at South Yarra; the Malvern Theatre in Burke Road, East Malvern; on board the Polly Woodside in South Melbourne, and in the Old Melbourne Courthouse.
 The Melba Hall at the University of Melbourne has been the venue for several concert performances, including—in 2008— A Song To Sing O. More recently, performances have taken place at Darebin Arts and Entertainment Centre, Knox Community Arts Centre (KCAC), and the Phoenix Theatre Elwood.

 Who is GASOVIC?